 The Tampa General Rehabilitation Center for adults is a 59-bed facility located on the Tampa General Hospital campus.
 Pediatric inpatient rehab is provided in the main hospital on the fifth floor, pediatric unit.
 Our adult inpatient rehabilitation programs have earned accreditation (three-year) by the Commission on Accreditation of Rehabilitation Facilities (CARF).

-The Tampa General Rehabilitation inpatient adult and pediatric programs are also accredited by The Joint Commission and designated as a State of Florida Brain and Spinal Cord Injury Center for both adult and pediatric patients.
+The Tampa General Rehabilitation Center is also designated as a State of Florida Brain and Spinal Cord Injury Center for both adult and pediatric patients.

 Please call the admissions department at (813) 844-4172 to arrange a convenient time to visit Tampa General Hospital's Rehabilitation Center.